-Lego Universe review
+Lego Universe (MAC) full review

 Lego Universe is a kid-friendly MMORPG for the Mac.
 Combining a full Lego adventure with the ability to design and build one’s own Lego creations, Lego Universe generated considerable buzz from the legions of Lego fans that hoped to translate the popular building blocks into equally an addictive digital format.
 For the first time ever, Lego fans hoped to be able to build their own Lego creations, test them out, and then let them run free in a fully-realized, Lego-themed MMO.